dhh1128/codecraft.co/how-enums-spread-disease-and-how-to-cure-it.md

 </ul>
 <figure><img alt="" src="http://farm2.staticflickr.com/1193/3165350717_bf8656ba38.jpg" height="374" width="500" /><figcaption>A vehicle that challenges our tidy enum.
 Photo credit: Manila Imperial Motor Sales (Flickr)</figcaption></figure>

 The infection amplifies when we want to represent the enum in a config file or a UI.
-Now we need to <!--more-->convert to and from strings, and we use the classic shadow array of string literals, indexed by enum:
+Now we need to convert to and from strings, and we use the classic shadow array of string literals, indexed by enum:
 <pre style="padding-left:30px;margin-bottom:1em;"><span style="color:#339966;">// THIS ARRAY ***MUST*** BE KEPT IN SYNC WITH THE ENUM DECLARED
 // AT THE TOP OF vehicle_type.h!!!</span>
 char const * VEHICLE_TYPE_NAMES[] = {